barnabytprowe/great3-public/README.md

 ## Metric simulations

-The following scripts were used to tabulate the response of the metrics that were used to tabulate the response of the final versions of the GREAT3 metrics, i.e. following the revision that took place in February 2014:
+The following scripts were used to tabulate the bias response of the final versions of the GREAT3 metrics, following the revision of February 2014:

     tabulate_const_shear_metric_rev1.py
     tabulate_correlated_const_shear_metric_rev1.py